|Missing In Action (MIA)

 Puntan Sabaneta (Banzai Cliff)

-During 1968, a crew from the Trust Territory Department of Public Words led by Stephen Atkin collected and detonated 2,100 tons of explosives largely collected from the Marpi area and placed them at the base of "Banzai Cliff".
-The resulting explosion caused a wave that crashed several feet above the cliff where the crew had taken cover and nearly washed several out to sea.
+During 1968, a crew from the Trust Territory Department of Public Words led by Stephen Aiken collected and detonated 2,100 tons of explosives mostly collected from the area around nearby Marpi Point and placed them at the base of "Banzai Cliff".
+The resulting explosion caused a wave that crashed several feet above the cliff where the crew had taken cover and nearly washed several of the crew out to sea.

 Pacific Daily News "Aiken had one of most explosive jobs" June 29, 1983